144 systems found

 Before evaluating options and performing an ERP software comparison, you'll need to determine what type of buyer you are.
 Over 90 percent of buyers fall into one of these three groups:

 Enterprise resource planning systems buyers.
 These buyers require integration of data across all departments.
 They want to have everything in one system and avoid the technical challenges of integrating disparate applications.
 These buyers favor complete ERP solutions like SAP, Microsoft Dynamics, Infor, Epicor, Oracle and others.

 Best-of-breed buyers.
 These buyers require a single component like a standalone CRM system or a HR system.
 They often need greater functionality and more features than what is offered in an integrated suite.
 Because of the functional depth these buyers require, it's important that they spend time evaluating reviews for specialized systems instead of integrated suites.

 Small business buyers.
-A year ago analysts predicted that the average company would have 18 employees before adopting an ERP system.
-Five years ago the average number was 29.
-Statistics aside, more and more small businesses want to leverage ERP technology for better business performance.
-In the past, high upfront costs and technical challenges kept many small businesses out of the market.
+In the past, high upfront costs and technical challenges kept many small businesses out of the ERP market.
 But with a growing number of cloud options, small business buyers have a new opportunity to implement enterprise-level technology.
 Of course there are still on-premise or client/server options still available for small businesses.